Jesusthebotanist/Jesusthebotanist.github.io/pages/friends.md

 title: Other Cool Scientists
 ---

-One of the best part (if not *the* best)  of science, is meeting really cool, passionate people, hyped about their work.
-These are a few s/o to  awesome people I’ve had the pleasure of meeting!
-So far the list is restricted those who study evolutionary botany, but I will expand it soon, check out their cool websites!
+One of the best part of science, is meeting and collaberating with passionate individuals.
+These are a few awesome people I’ve had the pleasure of meeting!

 <p align="center">
   The Fantastical Fern Fernologist Michael Song